tan-nt/slot-attention-video-segmenter-app/README.md

 ## What do we offer?
 ### Guided Slot Attention for Unsupervised Video Object Segmentation

 This project presents an implementation of Guided Slot Attention for Unsupervised Video Object Segmentation, with an emphasis on the DAVIS 2017 dataset.
-The project offers an interactive Google Colab notebook for training and experimentation, along with a Streamlit app for visualizations and practical applications.
+The project offers an interactive Google Colab notebook for training and experimentation, along with a Streamlit app for visualizations and practical applications (We only use 5 epoches for training, so the result is not too effective)

 ### Google Colab Notebook
 - **Train and Experiment on DAVIS 2017 Dataset**: The Colab notebook allows you to train and experiment with Guided Slot Attention on the DAVIS 2017 dataset, which you can find more information about [here](https://davischallenge.org/davis2017/code.html).